morngrar/aves/README.md

 </p>

 ## Testing the app
-However, if you wish to test the app in it's current state, you can download the [APK](https://www.dropbox.com/s/ukm9dp7wnwbe6ok/aves-alpha1.apk?dl=1) we have provided for you.
+If you wish to test the app in it's current state, you can download the [APK](https://www.dropbox.com/s/ukm9dp7wnwbe6ok/aves-alpha1.apk?dl=1) we have provided for you.
 Then simply start your emulator and drag-drop it onto the emulator screen to install it.

 **NOTE:** Use an emulator that has google play installed